atreyasha/deep-generative-models/README.md

 ## Deep Generative Models using TensorFlow 2.0 Alpha

-This repository contains TensorFlow 2.0 Alpha python source-code for deep generative models.
+This repository contains TensorFlow 2.0 Alpha python (low-level) source-code for deep generative models.
+This repository focuses on using low-level tensorflow implementations instead of calling high-level wrappers.
+The intended purpose is to allow for a more in-depth understanding of corresponding algorithms.

 In order to test this repository, it is recommended to initialize a pre-commit hook for automatic updates of `requirements.txt`:

 ```shell
 $ ./init.sh